 - By the end of the school year 2018/19, the percentage of boys in key stage 2 achieving age related expectation in mathematics will increase from 70% to 75% and to 80% by the end of the year 2019/20.

 - By July 2019 95% of staff will feel confident in responding effectively to an incident relating to Prevent as shown by the end of year staff survey.

 - The attainment between disadvantaged pupils and non will improve year on year to meet a target of 80% by the end of 2020/21.

 What should you evidence?

-To evidence the three General Duty areas detailed above, you could publish and/or reference a range of information ranging from other policies (eg bullying, exclusions etc) to performance information on the achievement and attainment levels of pupils.
+To evidence the three General Duty areas, you could publish and/or reference a range of information ranging from other policies (eg bullying, exclusions etc) to performance information on the achievement and attainment levels of pupils.

 In fulfilling the legal obligations cited above, you should be guided by nine principles:

 - All learners are of equal value